-Just take a quick glace on your life back.
-When you stepped out of your comfort zone (something you did even if your were scared to death from it) you are in a trance where you have overall control of your thoughts.
+Just take a quick glance at your life back.
+When you stepped out of your comfort zone (something you did even if you were scared to death from it) you are in a trance where you have overall control of your thoughts.
 Just by having that, you are completely capable of feeling or having any emotion!
 It set’s you free.

 “WATCH YOUR THOUGHTS.
 THEY BECOME WORDS.
 WATCH YOUR WORDS.
 THEY BECOME DEEDS.
 WATCH YOUR DEEDS.
 THEY BECOME HABITS.
 WATCH YOUR HABITS.
 THEY BECOME CHARACTER.
 CHARACTER IS EVERYTHING.” – LAO TZU

 Real happiness lies in walking the route of freedom by being sufficiently courageous to step out of what is safe.

 Adventure is never safe, and it is the most beautiful thing there is.